Koatty/koatty_core/docs/api/koatty_core.implementsaspectinterface.md

 ## implementsAspectInterface() function

-check is implements Aspect Interface
+Check if a class implements the IAspect interface.

 **Signature:**